"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Certification of genuinely entangled three-qubit pure states

 where, $P^{C:AB}(\lambda), P^{B:AC}(\mu)$ and $P^{A:BC}(\nu)$ are the probability distributions and $\sum_i p_i = 1$ (i = 1, 2, 3).
-This indicates that the violation of our FGI implies that the correlations between the three parties cannot be decomposed into the biseparable form (\ref{bisep}).
-Hence, it demonstrates genuine tripartite steering certifying the genuine tripartite entanglement in a $2$SDI way \cite{CSA+15,Bihalan18}.
+This indicates that the violation of our FGI implies that the correlations between the three parties cannot be decomposed into the bi-separable form (\ref{bisep}).
+Hence, it demonstrate genuine tripartite steering which certifies the genuine tripartite entanglement in a $2$SDI way \cite{CSA+15,Bihalan18}.